Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Background dynamics

 \subsection{Buchert's formalism in a two-partitioned model}

-A popular approach for studying the effect of inhomogeneities is based on an averaging framework, and several averaging techniques have been proposed \cite{Shirokov1998, Ellis1984, Futamase, Futamase2, Zalaletdinov1992, Zalaletdinov1993}.
+A popular approach for studying the effect of inhomogeneities is based on an averaging framework, and several averaging techniques have been proposed \cite{Shirokov1998, Ellis1984, Futamase, Zalaletdinov1992, Zalaletdinov1993, Futamase2}.
 Since the Einstein equations are non-linear, the solutions for an overall homogeneous matter distribution differ from the averaged solution for a general locally inhomogeneous matter distribution.
 In other words, the evolution of the homogeneous Universe at large scales may be slightly different from that of an inhomogeneous Universe, even though inhomogeneities, when averaged over a sufficiently large scale, might be negligible.
 The difference between the evolution of these models of the Universe gives the backreaction effect.
 It quantifies the non-linear effect of structure formation on the mean global evolution of the Universe.

-In the averaging framework, \cite{Buchert}, one focuses on building spatial averages of observable quantities and derives the effective (scalar) equations of motion for these averaged quantities, which includes a kinematical backreaction term.
-Under certain assumptions, this leads to Buchert’s equations \cite{Buchert}.
-Such an approach has sparked considerable interest as it has been shown that backreaction could lead to an agreement with cosmological observations without resorting to dark energy \cite{Schwarz, Rasanen_2004, wiltshire, Kolb_2006, Ishibashi_2005, Coley, R_s_nen_2008, bose, Fleury, Bose2013, Fleury2, Ali_2017, Koksbang_2019}.
+In the averaging framework, \cite{Buchert}, the problem is simplified and restricted to scalar quantities only.
+Einstein equations are decomposed into a set of dynamical equations for scalar quantities.
+Averages on flow-orthogonal spatial hypersurfaces (vorticity is assumed zero) are defined as proper volume averages.
+Under certain assumptions, this leads to Buchert’s equations with a kinematical backreaction term \cite{Buchert}.
+Such an approach has sparked considerable interest as it has been shown that backreaction could lead to an agreement with cosmological observations without resorting to dark energy \cite{Schwarz, Rasanen_2004, wiltshire, Kolb_2006, Coley, Koksbang_2019, R_s_nen_2008, bose, Bose2013, Ali_2017}.
 For details of Buchert’s averaging procedure, one may refer to Ref.~\cite{Buchert, Weigand_et_al}.
 Here we provide a brief overview of Buchert's formalism required in context of the present analysis.
 In Buchert's averaging scheme for scalars, averages of scalar quantities on flow-orthogonal spatial hypersurfaces are defined as

 where D is a spatial domain.
 One fundamental quantity characterizing this domain is its volume, which is given by,

 The normalized dimensionless effective volume scale factor $a_D$ is defined by

 which is normalized by the volume $V_{D_0}$ of the domain $D$ at some reference time $t_0$ which we can take as the present time.